NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 In April 2019, MBC and Microsoft announced a plan to build the SOVA Innovation Hub in downtown South Boston, Virginia.
 The SOVA Innovation Hub is a 501(c)(3) non-profit organization created to spark economic transformation in Southern Virginia by bringing together business and education partners to offer innovative programs that inspire people to pursue digital careers and entrepreneurship.

 Construction on the facility began in December 2019 and concluded in December 2020.
-The new 15,000 square foot office building is located on the site of a former tobacco warehouse.
+The new 15,000-square foot office building is located on the site of a former tobacco warehouse.
 At the time of construction, the SOVA Innovation Hub was the first new office building to be built in the downtown area in over 40 years.
+The state-of-the-art SOVA Innovation Hub facility in South Boston, Virginia includes a coworking space (which includes flex seating, dedicated desks, and private offices), a training space, and the Microsoft Experience Center on the first floor.
+MBC headquarters are located on the second floor of the building.

 Continuing Success

-We are excited to be recognized worldwide as a model of how public investments in wholesale open-access broadband telecommunications infrastructure can generate economic development returns for local communities.
-We invite you to visit our website at www.mbc-va.com, follow us on LinkedIn, Facebook, and Twitter, and learn about the unique and creative ways we are finding to revitalize a rural economy and fundamentally change the perceptions of what it means to operate a business in a rural region!
+We invite you to continue to explore our website, follow us on LinkedIn and Facebook, and learn about the unique and creative ways we are finding to revitalize a rural economy and fundamentally change the perceptions of what it means to operate a business in a rural region!